Restored Republic: Literature

 Vicente Riva Palacio, statesman and general who had fought against the French invasion, pioneered the genre of Mexican historical fiction during this period, publishing seven novels in the period from 1868 to 1870.
 Don Jose Tomar de Cuellar similarly published work in the genre in the era of the Restored Republic.

-Ignacio Manuel Altamirano, who had also taken up arms against the French invasion launched the literary journal El Renacimiento (The Rennaissance) in 1869 Contributors would include Ignacio Ramírez, Guillermo Prieto, Ignacio Montes de Oca y Obregón, José María Roa Bárcena, Manuel Payno, Riva Palacio, Justo Sierra, and Manuel Acuña.
+Ignacio Manuel Altamirano, who had also taken up arms against the French invasion launched the literary journal El Renacimiento (The Renaissance) in 1869 Contributors would include Ignacio Ramírez, Guillermo Prieto, Ignacio Montes de Oca y Obregón, José María Roa Bárcena, Manuel Payno, Riva Palacio, Justo Sierra, and Manuel Acuña.
 Altamirano began his own output of novels during this time, serializing his novel Clemancia in El Renacimiento, starting in 1869, and La Navidad en Las Montañas (Christmas in the Mountains), which began serialization in La Iberia in 1870.

 Manuel Payno published his costumbrista novel Tardes nubladas (Cloudy Afternoons) in 1871.

 The poet José Peón Contreras published Romances Históricos mexicanos (Mexican Historical Ballads), a collection of poetry in 1873.

 One of the most prolific playwrights of the time was Don Juan Antonio Mateos, producing fourteen plays in the period from 1867 and 1877.Other playwrights active during the Restored Republic included Manuel Peredo, Enrique de Olavarría y Ferrari, and Justo Sierra.

 The historian and statesman, Francisco Bulnes began his literary career during this period, not through a work of history however, but through a travelogue Sobre el Hemisferio Norte Once Mil Leguas (Eleven Thousand Leagues Over the Northern Hemisphere), detailing his participation in the Mexican scientific commission tasked with observing the 1874 transit of Venus from Japan.

 The Mexican Academy of Language was founded in 1875 and began compiling a dictionary of Mexican Spanish.